Mexico and Rumford bringing an all-day Fourth of July celebration

 MEXICO/RUMFORD — These communities are both hosting celebrations on July 4th, starting in Mexico with a trail walk and run and finishing in Rumford with a fireworks show.

-Mexico will hose its first annual festival at the Mexico Rec Park, including a Cruise-In from 10 a.m. to 4 p.m.
+Mexico will host its first annual festival at the Mexico Rec Park, including a Cruise-In from 10 a.m. to 4 p.m.

 Glenn Gordon and Bob Arsenault are organizing the River Valley Recovers Strong July 4 5K Trail Walk and Run, which gets underway at 9 a.m.